Best Tea for Non Tea Drinkers

 This is one of my personal favorites.
 But even though I’m a long-time tea drinker, I still think Lady Grey black tea is a contender for the best tea for non tea drinkers.

 First, you likely know the famous Earl Grey tea, which blends black tea with bergamot.
-While I love this tea and consider it a staple in my kitchen cabinet, I know quite a few friends who like tea but find Early Grey’s flavor profile too strong.
-So I wouldn’t necessarily recommend Earl Grey as the best tea for beginners.
+While I love this tea and consider it a staple in my kitchen cabinet, I know quite a few friends who like tea but find Early Grey’s flavor profile too strong — so I wouldn’t necessarily recommend Earl Grey as the best tea for beginners.

-Instead, enter Lady Grey black tea.
 Created in the ‘90s by tea company Twinings, this modern take on Earl Grey adds lemon peel and orange peel to the mix.
-But instead of complicating the flavor profile, these citrusy additions actually make Lady Grey a bit more subdued and a bit softer.
+Instead of complicating the flavor profile, these citrusy additions actually make Lady Grey a bit more subdued and a bit softer.

-It’s one of my favorite teas for the morning when I want something mild but caffeinated to get me going!
+It’s one of my favorite teas for the morning when I want something mild but caffeinated to get me going.

 6. Jasmine green tea

-To add a bit of lightness and sweetness to traditional green tea, consider opting for a jasmine green tea blend.
 The jasmine adds a bit of fresh fragrance and sweetness to the vegetal flavor of green tea.
 This is even a good pick if you don’t call yourself a fan of florals.
 Jasmine green tea is usually quite delicate and subtle, so you won’t feel like you’re drinking a cup of perfumed flower water.

 Here are a few good choices for jasmine green tea: